epomatti/az-iotedge-dns/README.md

-# az-iotedge-proxy
+# Azure IoT Edge with Custom DNS

-Azure IoT Edge behind a reverse proxy
+Azure IoT Edge runtime using a custom DNS.

 ## Infrastructure